 Life After Syracuse University

-A degree in international relations unlocks careers in such areas as:
+A degree in international relations can lead to careers in a wide range of fields, including:

 - Government service